WHERE ARE WE GOING NEXT?

 - Daily room cleaning and change of towels.

-Airfare, travel & cancellation Insurance (recommended), tips for guides, driver and wait staff, alcohol, 3 non-hosted lunches, optional massage
+Airfare, travel & cancellation Insurance (recommended), tips for guides, driver and wait staff, alcohol, 3 non-hosted lunches and 1 non-hosted dinner, optional massage

 $500 deposit to confirm your place